Your Cloud in Your Closet

 Upgrade by swapping a USB drive.
 Reset to a clean state by rebooting.
 No complicated installation procedures, no dependency on third-party cloud providers, and no monthly fees.
 Town OS puts you back in control.

-Under the hood, Town OS manages storage with btrfs subvolumes, runs services in containers managed by systemd, and orchestrates networking automatically — including UPnP port forwarding, tunnel establishment, and per-package port mappings.
+Under the hood, Town OS manages storage with btrfs subvolumes, runs services in containers managed by systemd, and orchestrates networking automatically — including UPnP port forwarding and per-package port mappings.
 It's a complete home server operating system built for real people.

 Zero Installation